 Grade: 10-12

 Prerequisites: Introduction to Business

-Note: 2 Term Class Only, Offered 1 st & 2 nd Terms as a 1 st Period Skinny; Not
+Note: 5 th Period, 44-Minute Class; Offered in 2020-2021; Not Offered in

-Offered in 2019-2020
+2021-2022

 Students in this course will study both micro- and macro-economics fundamentals.
 Economics focuses on the behavior of economic agents such as producers and consumers.
 Concepts to be taught, among others, include demand and supply, factors of production, production possibilities, economic systems, market equilibriums, market structures, labor market trends, banking, gross domestic product, international trade, monetary policy, and fiscal policy.
 Reading of supply and demand graphs will be practiced throughout this course, along with other math-related concepts.